j-webtek/LLM-Learning/README.md

 ### 📚 Tutorials & How-Tos

+- [How to make history with LLMs & other generative models](https://leighmariebraswell.substack.com/p/how-to-make-history-with-llms-and): The author discusses the transformative potential of Large Language Models (LLMs), highlighting promising startup ideas in areas like developer tooling and knowledge worker augmentation, while expressing skepticism about general consumer search and some SaaS replacements.
+On the infrastructure side, running large models locally and providing compute for model training are seen as promising, but ventures into observability and vector databases face more challenges.
+- [A poor man's guide to fine-tuning Llama 2](https://duarteocarmo.com/blog/fine-tune-llama-2-telegram): The author details the ease and efficiency of fine-tuning the Llama 2 model to simulate conversations from their personal
 - [Building a Knowledge base for custom LLMs](https://cismography.medium.com/building-a-knowledge-base-for-custom-llms-using-langchain-chroma-and-gpt4all-950906ae496d) - How to build a knowledge base for custom LLMs.
 - [Fine-Tuning LLMs: LoRA or Full-Parameter?](https://www.anyscale.com/blog/fine-tuning-llms-lora-or-full-parameter-an-in-depth-analysis-with-llama-2) - A comparison of full-parameter fine-tuning and LoRA for Llama 2 models.
 - [Building a Scalable Pipeline for LLMs and RAG](https://ai.plainenglish.io/building-a-scalable-pipeline-for-large-language-models-and-rag-an-overview-7cb93a03f657) - Constructing a scalable pipeline for LLMs and RAG.